 The advantages of using a reseller account (instead of setting up all the users within a single account) are:

-- Each business has a separate name, user list, domains list, aliases list, distribution lists, global address book, etc. This allows you to keep each business nicely separated from each other.
+- Each business has a separate name, user list, domains list, aliases list, distribution lists, global contact list, etc. This allows you to keep each business nicely separated from each other.